SteveTrewick/SerialPort/README.md

 ```

-Set whatever of the available options you need and then fling them at the port instance
+Set whatever of the available options you need and then fling them at the port instance.

 ```swift
 port.configure(config: serialConfig)